-My student’s grade point average is really low.
-What do I do?
+My student’s gpa is really low.
+What can I do?

-In general, students are considered in good academic standing as long as their cumulative GPA is above a 2.0.
-You may want to familiarize yourself with Dixie’s Academic Standards if your student’s GPA falls below 2.0.
-Depending on the student’s progress, they are either encouraged or required to visit with their academic advisor for tips on how to improve their standing.
+By university standards and requirements students are considered in good academic standing as long as their cumulative GPA is above a 2.0.
+Depending on the student’s progress, they are either highly encouraged or required to visit with their academic advisor for tips on how to improve their standing.

-I’ve noticed some drastic changes in my student’s behavior.
+I’ve noticed that my student’s behavior has changed drastically.
 What can I do?

-If your student is living in a dorm and you are concerned with his/her attitude or behavior changes, you are encouraged to contact his/her Resident Assistant (RA) or the Housing Office.
+If your student is living in a dorm and you are concerned with his/her attitude or behavioral shifts, you are encouraged to contact his/her Resident Assistant (RA) or the Housing Office.
 They are able to check on your student and offer direct support to him/her.

-My student has been very ill lately and is miles away from his/her doctor.
+My student is ill and is miles away from his/her doctor.
 What services are available?